OpenFn/docs/docs/job-writing-guide.md

 console.log(result); // ['A', 'B', 'C'];
 ```

-Because functions are data in Javascript, we can we-write that code like this
+Because functions are data in JavaScript, we can we-write that code like this
 (which might be a bit more readable)

 ```js